MagnusMatre/MMR/README.md

 For rendering: OpenGL, GLEW, GLFW
 For mesh processing: VCG, CGAL

+## Folder structure

+- /data: Contains all the mesh files that we used (original, remeshed, remeshed+normalized, and primitive meshes)
+- /res:  Most importantly, this contains the features_final.txt file, convex hulls and sample points
+- /src/OpenGL/src:  Contains all the C++ code that *we* wrote
+- /src/Python: Contains all our Python scripts

 ## Installation

 The code should be run as a Visual Studio Code solution.
 We recommend the newest Visual Studio Code Version (2017), lower versions are not tested.